insighio/insighioNode/README.md

 The configuration of the device operation, security keys, network connection etc. can be done through the implemented [Web UI configuration wizard](https://docs.insigh.io/gettingstarted/configuration/).

-After following the [Getting Started](https://docs.insigh.io/gettingstarted/) steps, the device will be ready to start measurements!
+After following the [Getting Started](https://docs.insigh.io/gettingstarted/) steps, the device will be ready to measure and upload!

 # Future Work